TajaKuzman/NER-recognition/README.md

 }
 ```

+Code: ``` CUDA_VISIBLE_DEVICES=1 nohup python hyperparameter_search.py -d datasets/hr500k.conllup_extracted.json -ln xlm-r-base -e 20 > logs/search_hr_base_epochs20.txt & ```

+Args:
+- ln: xlm-r-base, xlm-r-large, csebert or bertic
+- d (dataset on which we run hyperparameter search): datasets/hr500k.conllup_extracted.json or datasets/reldi-normtagner-hr.conllup_extracted.json
+- e: number of epochs to fine-tune the model for, e.g. 20

+### Hyperparameter search on hr500k

 I searched for the optimum no. of epochs by training the model for 20 epochs and then evaluating during training.
-Then I inspected how the evaluation loss falls during training and did a more fine-grained evaluation by training the model again on a couple of most promising epochs.
+Then I inspected how the evaluation loss falls during training (when F1 plateaus and evaluation loss starts rising).

-Based on the training loss, evaluation loss and f1 score, the optimum no. of epochs is *5* for large models and *9* for base models (afterwards, f1 plateaus and evaluation loss rises).

 Hyperparameter search for XLM-R-large: